Frequently Asked Questions - Nursing

 All students applying for graduate studies in nursing should submit all official transcripts from undergraduate work, three letters of professional recommendation, a copy of their nursing license, and a career goals statement.
 The GRE is waived for professional nurses who have a minimum of two years of nursing experience.

-Who is the program director for the MSN and RN>MSN programs and how can I contact her?
+Who is the program director for the MSN program and how can I contact her?